 Civic Engagement themes are connected to all programs.
 Staff-led workshops and youth-led organizing options expose emerging leaders to principles of social justice and community organizing, learning skills that will allow them to systemically address the problems and inequities that they see in their communities.

 Enrichment programming provides afternoon recreational and cultural activities for all youth in our age range.
 Youth can participate in a variety of rotating programs to express creativity, engage in athletic fun, and attend special events.

-*This program center is exclusively for youth who are UTEC's target population: 16-24 upon enrollment; out-of-school; and gang-involved, criminally-involved, or expecting/parenting.
-UTEC, however, serves all youth in our age range in our enrichment programming.
+*Most program centers are exclusively for eligible youth in UTEC's target population: 16-24 upon enrollment; out-of-school; and gang-involved, criminally-involved, or expecting/parenting.
+Streetworkers, however, work with a wider range of young people in their outreach and intervention roles.